LinuxPhantom/IP-Grabber-To-Discord/README.md

 ### Run the executable:
 python main.py

 OR

 Use the you can build your own exe file using "Auto-py-to-exe" Join Our Discord For More Info

-### Your IP address will be displayed and sent to the Discord webhook.
+### IP address will be displayed and sent to the Discord webhook.

 # https://discord.io/hackme